 BIO

-I have developed research programs in microbiology, antibiotic discovery and recently in bacterial biosensors.
-After decades of studying a common opportunistic and antibiotic resistant pathogen in Cystic Fibrosis lung infections, I have developed environmental microbes for the Alberta tailings ponds.
+I have developed research programs in microbiology, antibiotic discovery and in bacterial biosensors for diverse applications.
 We use synthetic biology to engineer bacterial biosensors that detect naphthenic acids, the primary chemicals of concern in oil sands tailings ponds.
 These NA biosensors are being commercialized as novel tools for environmental monitoring of NA in water, and they also facilitate identifying microbes that degrade naphthenic acids.
 Our goal is to identify minimal bacterial communities that can efficiently degrade naphthenic acids in water treatment strategies.

 Our Purpose